MhlengweLibertyLees/publicPulse_ai/docs/AI_ENGINE.md

 # AI ENGINE Documentation

 ## Overview
 The Rule-Based AI Engine is designed to help organizations analyze and interpret data to make informed decisions.
-This documentation covers the core functionalities of the AI engine, including hotspot detection, trend analysis, predictive recurrence, anomaly detection, and risk scoring algorithms.
+This documentation covers the core functionalities of the AI engine, including hotspot detection, trend analysis, predictive recurrence, anomaly detection, and risk scoring algorithms..

 ## Hotspot Detection
 Hotspot detection involves identifying areas of interest in the data that demonstrate significant activity or unusual patterns.
 The AI engine uses a combination of statistical analysis and specific heuristics to pinpoint these hotspots.